ga-curriculum/men-stack-error-handling/flash-messages/README.md

 This middleware checks if there's a `message` in `req.session`.
 If so, it assigns it to `res.locals.message` for easy access in views, and then clears it from the session to Our middleware checks if there is a message stored in `req.session.message`.
 If it finds one, it transfers this message to `res.locals.message`.
 The `res.locals` object is accessible in our views, making it easy to display the flash message on the appropriate page.

 After updating `res.locals`, we set `req.session.message` to `null`.
 This ensures that the flash message is only displayed once for the user.
 Without this, the message would persist in the session and could be displayed at an inappropriate time.
-By accomplishing this in our middleware, we save ourselves the step of clearing our the session in every route handler that needs to display a message.
+By accomplishing this in our middleware, we save ourselves the step of clearing our the session in every controller function that needs to display a message.

 ## Displaying flash messages